-Summary of Strengths: Academic, Classroom, Focus Groups, and Organizational Performance Evidence.
+Summary of Strengths: Academic, Classroom, Foo cus Groups, and d Organizational F Performance Evidence.

 CHALLENGES

 A summary of challenges as observed through academic achievement indicators, classroom observations, focus group feedback and portions of the Organizational Performance Framework Evidence are described within the body of the report and summarized here.